 Consolidator Grants are designed to support PIs at the stage at which they are consolidating their own independent research team or programme.
 To be eligible, the PI must be over 7 and up to 12 years from their PhD, which is extendable in certain strict cases.

-Advanced Grants are intended to promote substantial advances in the frontiers of knowledge, and to encourage new productive lines of enquiry and new methods and techniques.
-Applicants must have a recognised track record of research achievements.
+Advanced Grants aim to support PIs at the career stage at which they are already established research leaders with a recognised track record of research achievements.
+Advance Grants intended to promote substantial advances in the frontiers of knowledge, and to encourage new productive lines of enquiry and new methods and techniques.

-The Proof of Concept scheme funds ERC grant holders to establish the innovation potential of an idea developed during the course of an ERC-funded project.
+Proof of Concept grants fund ERC grant holders to establish the innovation potential of an idea developed during the course of an ERC-funded project.
 The scheme aims to build upon ideas which draw substantially from research that has been funded by the ERC, increasing the opportunities for commercial or societal application of the frontier research.

 Visiting Research Fellowships: A number of European countries fund research visits via national or regional funding agencies, to established ERC projects in order to develop researchers' potential.
 Vistitng researchers are expected to apply for their first ERC grant within a time frame specified by the funder upon their return.

 International Arrangement funding: A number of non-European countries have established international agreements with the ERC that enable early-career researchers to temporarily join ERC teams in Europe.